TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 To remove polygons, move the ones from the end of the drawing range to location of the remove one and then shring the drawing range at the end.

 Deafult for mesh is not set.
-Once set, can't be undone.
+Once set, cannot be undone.

 ---
 ```scratch